UM-Sponsored Permanent Residency

 The categories of Permanent Residence which are sponsored by the University of Mississippi are: EB-1 Outstanding Researcher/Professor, EB-2 Advanced Degree Holders, EB-2 Exceptional Ability in the Science, Arts, or Business, and EB-3 Professional or Skilled Worker.

-IMPORTANT NOTE: Only the University of Mississippi, Office of International Programs can process Permanent Residency petitions that are based on University employment.
+IMPORTANT NOTE: Only the University of Mississippi, International Student and Scholar Services can process Permanent Residency petitions that are based on University employment.
 University employees may not hire an immigration attorney or self-petition for EB-1 Outstanding Researcher/Professor, EB-2 Advanced Degree Holders, EB-2 Exceptional Ability in the Science, Arts, or Business, or EB-3 Professional or Skilled Worker.
-For more information about the application process, find the Permanent Residency packet in the OIP forms section.
+For more information about the application process, find the Permanent Residency packet in the ISSS forms section.

 IMPORTANT NOTE ABOUT J-VISA HOLDERS AND 2-YEAR HOME RESIDENCY REQUIREMENT

 If the PR applicant is currently in the U.S. in J-Visa status or has previously held J-Visa status, the international employee may be subject to the 212(e) two year home residency requirement.
 Many J-Visa programs require the individual to complete a two-year home residency requirement [212(e) Rule] in the J-Visa holder’s home country.
-It is sometimes possible for the J-Visa holder to get a waiver of the two-year home residency requirement through the Department of State, but the waiver must be granted before the Office of International Programs can process the Permanent Residency application.
+It is sometimes possible for the J-Visa holder to get a waiver of the two-year home residency requirement through the Department of State, but the waiver must be granted before International Student and Scholar Services can process the Permanent Residency application.